 GLOBAL MARKETS-Stocks sapped by coronavirus surge, recession gloom

-World stocks spluttered to their lowest level in over a week on Thursday, as a surge in U.S. coronavirus cases and an IMF warning of a nearly 5% plunge in the global economy this year hit the bulls again.
+World stocks spluttered to their lowest level in more than a week on Thursday, as a surge in U.S. coronavirus cases and an IMF warning of an almost 5% plunge in the global economy this year hit the bulls again.

-Asia had suffered its biggest drop in eight sessions overnight and Europe's STOXX 600 fell almost 1% to add to the 3% drubbing it had taken the previous day, albeit following a red-hot few months.
-Nerves were rising again about the impact of COVID-19.
+Asia suffered its biggest drop in eight sessions overnight and through Europe's STOXX 600 recovered from an early 1% fall, it remained unsteady, while Wall Street was expected to open 0.5% in the red.
+After a white-hot few months for markets that have seen world stocks rebound nearly 40%, nervousness about the impact of COVID-19 was rising again.

-In the United States, Florida, Oklahoma and South Carolina reported record increases in new cases on Wednesday.
-Seven other states had record highs earlier this week and Australia posted its biggest daily rise in infections in two months.
+In the United States, Florida, Oklahoma and South Carolina reported record increases in new cases on Wednesday and Australia posted its biggest daily rise in two months.
 The governors of New York, New Jersey, and Connecticut ordered travelers from eight other states to quarantine on arrival, a worry for investors who had mostly been expecting an end to pandemic restrictions.

 Disney has delayed the re-opening of theme parks and resorts in California and Texas is facing a "massive outbreak" and considering new localized restrictions, its governor said.
 "During the swift rebound since the March lows, equity markets may have gotten a little ahead of themselves," wealth manager DWS said in a quarterly Chief Investment Officer report.

-Wall Street S&P 500 futures had also buckled below a key technical level known as the 200-day moving average, leaving investors huddling in traditionally safer government bonds and gold.
-The International Monetary Fund said on Wednesday it now expects an even deeper global recession, with output likely to shrink 4.9% this year rather than the 3% contraction it had predicted in April.
+With the added pressure of looming half-year portfolio reviews, investors were huddling in traditionally safer government bonds and gold.
+The International Monetary Fund said on Wednesday it now expects global output to shrink 4.9% this year rather than the 3% it predicted in April.

+"The IMF has been too pessimistic on growth in 27 of the past 30 years.
+It tends to be significantly too pessimistic when there are big structural changes."
+For now, the subdued mood helped the dollar build on broad gains in the FX markets which had lifted it from near a two-week low.

-Yields on benchmark 10-year U.S. Treasuries sank to a 10-day low of 0.6692% and those on German Bunds -- Europe's benchmark safe asset -- dipped to -0.453% although that remained within a well-worn recent range.
+Yields on benchmark 10-year U.S. Treasuries and German Bunds sank to 10-day lows of 0.66% and -0.47% although they remained within their well-worn recent ranges.

 ALSO READ